Female hormonal drugs and pills - Complete list. Hormonal drugs - harm and benefit

 • taking analogues of sex hormones.

-Deficiency and excess of thyroxine and triiodothyronine are fraught with mood disorders, sleep, dry skin, problems with memory and performance, growth of gland tissues and other unpleasant symptoms.
+Deficiency and excess of thyroxine and triiodothyronine are fraught with disturbances in mood, sleep, dry skin, problems with memory and performance, proliferation of glandular tissue and other unpleasant symptoms.

-Clinical hypothyroidism is most often associated with diseases and tumors of the thyroid gland, so replacement therapy with analogues of iodine-containing hormones is prescribed for life.
+Clinical hypothyroidism is most often associated with diseases and tumors of the thyroid gland, therefore replacement therapy with iodine-containing hormone analogues is prescribed for life.

 Substitution therapy uses drugs such as: